 Mr. Sahagun, Mr. Manotok, Mr. Goseco and Ms. Borromeo possess the qualifications and none of the disqualifications to become independent directors.
-The certificates of qualifications from the nominated independent directors are attached as Annex D.

-Legal Proceedings
+Involvement in Certain Legal Proceedings

 To the knowledge and information of the Bank, none of its directors and executive officers are involved or have been involved for the past five (5) years in any legal proceeding which will have material or substantial effect to the Bank, its operation, reputation, or financial condition.